 Where are you from, anyway?

 Commander was born at Mystic Aquarium in Connecticut; he came to the Seattle Aquarium as part of a breeding collaboration described below.
-Woodstock was born right here at the Seattle Aquarium.
+Chewbacca, or Chewy as he’s affectionately known, came to the Seattle Aquarium from the Moody Gardens aquarium in Galveston, Texas!

 Big guys, little gals: